WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 ### Server
 - Initial **server-side** spec for "Hello World" is directly testing the service contract (it is not running the GraphQL service, doesn't need to)
     - Tests are isolated & headless
-        - This means to run tests, there no need to run the real service or website:
+        - This means to run tests, there no need to run the real service or website
-          - no need to run the graphQL service to run tests

 ## 🏃🏻‍♀️ Run the Website (optional)